setconf is a small

 setconf -a file x=7

 Note that the example using sed will not handle variations in whitespace or in choice of assignment symbol.

 .
-Also note that the old value has to be provided if performing replacements with sed.
+Also note that the old value may have to be provided if performing replacements with sed.

 Which arguments are supported?